 - Please include how top down processes could influence particulate size structure

 Response: We thank you for these suggestions.
 We were concerned if we started off with a physics to ecology structure, the reader would not find zooplankton until the 3rd paragraph.
 Our paper is about zooplankton size-structure, in a physical-nutrient-chlorophyll context rather than about coastal oceanography.
-With respect, we wish this paper benefits more from the present structure which highlights the biological and ecological importance of firstly continental shelves followed by zooplankton.
-We have included some additional information about how top-down processes could influence particulate size structure.
+With respect, we feel this paper benefits more from the present structure which highlights the biological and ecological importance of firstly continental shelves followed by zooplankton.
+We have included some additional information in these first paragraphs, about how top-down processes could influence particulate size structure.